Our Intake and Booking Process

 Questionnaires: To assess your current concerns and treatment goals.

-If applicable, please forward any relevant referrals or supporting documents to assist us in understanding your history and needs.
+If applicable, please forward any relevant supporting documents to assist us in understanding your history and needs.

 Why we ask you to complete the intake and send documentation ahead of the first session

-Having your consent, privacy, and treatment boundaries clarified in advance means we can begin your therapy ethically and transparently from the first moment, without interruptions or backtracking. -
+Having your informed consent, privacy, and treatment boundaries clarified in advance means we can begin your therapy ethically and transparently from the first moment, without interruptions or backtracking.
+Our intake and consent documents also outline important information about our policies, fees, confidentiality, and how we work with clients.
+Completing these forms prior to your first appointment ensures you have time to review and understand this information, ask any questions if needed, and confirm that you are comfortable proceeding with treatment.

 Being prepared ahead of time means less to do on the day.
 You won’t need to fill in long forms during your session; instead, you can begin more quickly and comfortably with what matters most: your story, your goals, and developing a direction forward.